exasol/script-language-container-deployer/doc/user_guide/user-guide.md

 ### List of options

 The table below lists all available options.
 It shows which ones are applicable for On-Prem and for SaaS backends.
-Unless stated otherwise in the comments column, an option is required for either or both backends.
+Unless stated otherwise in the comments column, the option is required for either or both backends.

 Some of the values, like passwords, are considered confidential.
 For security reasons, it is recommended to store those values in environment variables instead of providing them in the command line.
 The names of the environment